humhub/documentation/docs/admin/authentication.md

 You can enable authentication against LDAP (e.g. against Active Directory or OpenLDAP) at: `Administration -> Users -> Settings-> LDAP`.
 The profile field attribute mapping can be defined at `Administration -> Users -> Profile -> Select profile field -> LDAP Attribute`.

+### SSL

+If you want to use self-signed SSL certificates or disable the SSL certificate validation, the OpenLDAP configuration on the server must be modified.

+For example, the configuration file under Debian is `/etc/ldap/ldap.conf`.

+- For self-signed certificates, append the following option to the LDAP configuration file (make sure the file point to your certificate file):

+` TLS_CACERT /etc/ssl/certs/cacert.crt `

+- To disable SSL certificate checking (not recommended), append the following option to the LDAP configuration file:

+` TLS_REQCERT ALLOW `

+**Important:** Please restart the Websever or the PHP-FPM process after changing the LDAP configuration.

 ### Date field synchronisation
 If you're using custom date formats in our ldap backend, you can specify different formats in the [configuration file](advanced-configuration.md).